IbrahimSaad1993/Simpe-DeepDynaForcast/README.md

-# Graph Neural Network for Tree Classification
+# Simple Implementation of DeepDynaForecast

-A clean implementation of graph neural networks for tree-structured data classification using **pure PyTorch** (no external graph libraries!).
+A clean implementation of DeepDynaForecast using **pure PyTorch** (no external graph libraries!).

 ## Key Features